 African Development Choices’ Perspective

 Despite the new Constitution of Kenya 2010 providing the legal framework, there are still significant barriers to public participation in Kenya.
-One of the biggest barriers is the lack of capacity by communities to participate, which creates perfect conditions for Kenya to be stuck in Category 1.
+One of the biggest barriers is the lack of capacity for public participation.
+This has created the perfect conditions for Kenya to be stuck in Category 1.

 At African Development Choices, we believe that in order for Kenya to reach higher categories of public participation, focus must shift to finding innovative ways to build the capacity of communities to participate.

 Our unique approach provides the solution.
 Due to historical mismanagement of public resources, community expectations have been crushed.
-Raising expectations is the first step towards empowering communities to participate.
+Raising expectations is the first step towards empowering public participation.

 We will achieve this by using our projects to set new and better precedents for efficiency, accountability, and transparency in the management of public resources.
 We will share information from our projects to educate communities and encourage them to expect more from public resources.
 With a clear understanding of what appropriate resource management looks like, communities will be empowered to play an active and independent role in decision-making processes.

-African Development Choices is determined to throw a pebble into the pool of challenges that hinder public participation in Kenya, with the intention that the resulting ripples of transparency, accountability and efficiency will eventually spread throughout the country to become normal practice.
+African Development Choices is determined to throw a pebble into the pool of challenges that hinder public participation in Kenya.
+Our intention is that the resulting ripples of transparency, accountability and efficiency will eventually spread throughout the country to become normal practice.